-The prophet Moses was one of the greatest prophets and a leader who delivered the Israelites from Pharaoh’s oppression.
+Moses was one of the greatest prophets and a leader who delivered the Israelites from Pharaoh’s oppression.
 Not only Judaism and Christianity refer to him, but also Islam.
-Information about him can be found in the Old and New Testaments as well as the Qur’an.
+Information about him can be found in the Old and New Testaments and the Qur’an.

 Moses in Islam, of all prophets, is mentioned the most in the Quran.
-He appears a total of 136 times in 34 chapters of the Quran and is also mentioned in the authentic words of the Prophet Muhammad.
+He appears 136 times in 34 chapters of the Quran and is also mentioned in the exact words of the Prophet Muhammad.

 In the Qur’an, Moses is portrayed as a prophet who announces the coming of the Prophet Muhammad.
-Even the Qur’an tells us that the coming of an illiterate prophet was mentioned in the Old Testament.
-In the context of Islamic tradition, Moses is referred to as Kalimullah (the one to whom God spoke) because Allah spoke directly to him and directly inspired his verses.
+Even the Qur’an tells us that the appearance of an illiterate prophet was mentioned in the Old Testament.
+In Islamic tradition, Moses is referred to as Kalimullah (the one to whom God spoke) because Allah spoke directly to him, and Moses is referred to as Kalimullah (the one to whom God spoke) because Allah said now to him and now inspired his verses.

 Noah in Islam

-In the Quran, there is a whole chapter about Prophet Noah in Islam.
-His story is also told in detail in one of the longest chapters of the Qur’an (cf. Hud: 11).
+The Quran contains a whole chapter about Prophet Noah in Islam.
+His story is also detailed in one of the most extended chapters of the Qur’an (cf. Hud: 11).
 Details about the flood and the ship are also told.
 Noah asked his people to serve only Allah and to fulfill their duty to Him so that He could forgive their sins.
-Day and night Noah called them to the true faith.
+Day and night, Noah called them to true faith.
 But they put their fingers in their ears and persisted in denying the truth.